romana/docs/Content/advanced/vips.rst

 Example configuration
 ---------------------

-The example below shows a RomanaIP (192.168.99.101) configured on a node for the nginx service by adding the ``romanaip`` annotation to the spec.
+The example below shows a RomanaVIP (192.168.99.101) configured on a node for the nginx service by adding the ``romanavip`` annotation to the spec.

 ::